digitalmusicprocessing/Modules/_pages/Module10/Exercise3.md

   comments: "true"
   prev: "./Video3"
   points: 2
   instructions: "<p>The purpose of this exercise is to get you practice with the units used for the frequency bins of the forward and inverse discrete fourier transform: cycles per interval.
-Fill in an audio waveform <code>x</code> with a cosine that goes through 200 samples per interval, and a sine that goes through 400 samples per interval.</p><audio controls><source src=\"../images/Module10/correct.wav\" type=\"audio/wav\">
+Fill in an audio waveform <code>x</code> with a cosine that goes through 200 cycles per interval at an amplitude of 1, and a sine that goes through 400 cycles per interval at an amplitude of 1.</p><audio controls><source src=\"../images/Module10/correct.wav\" type=\"audio/wav\">
 Your browser does not support the audio element.
 </audio>
 "